TinyMission/crossdoc/README.md

 renderer.to_pdf 'path/to/output.pdf' # render the document to a PDF in the filesystem
 ```

-The renderer will download all images included in the document and render the contents to a PDF using the [Prawn](http://http://prawnpdf.org/) PDF library.
+The renderer will download all images included in the document and render the
+contents to a PDF using the [Prawn](http://http://prawnpdf.org/) PDF library.

-## Custom Fonts
+### Custom Fonts

-In order to user custom fonts inside the PDF, you must register the font family with the renderer:
+In order to use custom fonts inside the PDF, you must register the font family
+with the renderer:

 ```ruby
 renderer.register_font_family 'FontName', {